CJN Hails Admission of Nigerian Judges into International Association of Judges

 The organization currently encompasses 92 such national associations or representative groups, from five continents.
 Nigeria has now become the 93rd member of the association.

-The Central Council of the IAJ is its executive body.
-Each member association has two representatives in the Council.
+The Central Council of IAJ is its executive body.
+Each member association has two representatives in the council.
 The Central Council meets annually, preferably in a different country every year.

-At the Taipei Central Council meeting, which took place in September 2023, Mr. Duro Sessa, judge from Croatia, was elected President of the IAJ for the following two years.
+At the Taipei Central Council meeting, which took place in September 2023, Mr. Duro Sessa, a judge from Croatia, was elected President of IAJ for the following two years.

 Mr. Giacomo Oberto, judge of the Civil Court in Turin, was confirmed Secretary-General for a sixth mandate.